outdreamer/build-a-cure-1/docs/variable_physics.md

       - datasets should be filtered by i/o variables - output variables like 'phenotype' should be the variable to predict in some cases rather than input variables like 'dna'

+      - sometimes emergent output variables are in the original data set, when they should be predicted
+        - these output variables might correlate with the original target output variable because the neural net (including branches of networks off of the original neural net) can predict both of them
+        - these correlating variables can be used as a proxy for predicting the original target output variable, if there is better data on the alternative emergent output variable
+        - the gaps in variance described by variables can also be used as an input var

     - interface variables should be evaluated in branching network loops